wurthless-elektroniks/sega-tmss-killer-attiny85/readme.md

 ## How TMSS works

+The Genesis I/O chip controls the initial system state based on the /CART and /M3 pins of the cartridge connector.
+If /CART is high, the system tries to boot from the expansion connector.
+If /CART is low but /M3 is also low, the system boots in SMS compatibility mode.
+Otherwise, the system assumes that a cartridge is present, and the 68000 is released from reset with the TMSS ROM mapped in memory by the I/O chip.

-Upon coming out of reset the TMSS ROM is mapped in place of the cartridge.
-The 68000 will initialize the hardware, copy code to RAM, and jump to it.
-It will enable the cartridge, read what it needs to read, and then disable the cartridge.
-If the TMSS ROM sees the 'SEGA' string in the ROM header, it displays "PRODUCED BY OR UNDER LICENSE FROM SEGA ENTERPRISES LTD", then jumps to the game.
-Otherwise, the 68000 will halt execution.
+The 68000 executes the TMSS ROM, which performs basic hardware initialization and then copies code to RAM.
+The stub code in RAM briefly enables the cartridge to check if 'SEGA' is present at $100.
+If so, it displays "PRODUCED BY OR UNDER LICENSE FROM SEGA ENTERPRISES LTD", then enables the cartridge permanently and jumps to the game.
+Otherwise, the TMSS code puts the Genesis into an infinite loop.

 The relevant code that enables and disables the cartridge (from [here](https://wiki.megadrive.org/index.php?title=TMSS)):